-The PPE is designed to provide students with practical work experience in a field-based practicum.
-This is a core HIM competency that focuses on skill building and practical application of theory.
+SEL is designed to provide students with practical work experience in a field-based practicum.
+This is a core HIM competency that focuses on competency-based skill building and practical application of theory.

-The HIM 213 PPE course of study includes a combination of theoretical and practical instruction integrated with supervised PPE practice.
-During the period of PPE experiential learning, the student is given the opportunity to correlate the information learned in the virtual classroom with actual hands-on and/or job learning experiences.
+The HIM 213 SEL course of study includes a combination of theoretical and practical instruction integrated with SEL practice.
+During the period of SEL, the student is given the opportunity to correlate the information learned in the virtual classroom with actual hands-on and/or job learning experiences.

-To be eligible to enroll in a PPE, students must have completed all prerequisite coursework.
+To be eligible to enroll in SEL, students must have completed all prerequisite coursework.
 See ECC course catalog.
-In addition to prerequisite coursework, a PPE packet which includes a successful background check in Missouri (all out of state students will be required to apply for a background check in their own state at their own expense), drug screening (Negative results for all drugs included in the screening), proof of required immunizations, signed confidentiality statements, liability insurance and any other administrative requirements must be completed prior to enrollment in the PPE course.
+In addition to prerequisite coursework, a SEL packet which includes a successful background check in Missouri (all out of state students will be required to apply for a background check in their own state at their own expense), drug screening (Negative results for all drugs included in the screening), proof of required immunizations, signed confidentiality statements, liability insurance and any other administrative requirements must be completed prior to enrollment in the SEL course.

 Random drug screens may be taken, if indicated.
 If there is any question regarding the validity of an immunization document, the student will be required to have a blood titer drawn at their own expense.
 Individual facilities may have additional requirements.
-Students who do not have a clean background check should meet with the director as soon as possible.
-If the student's background status changes, the student must contact the director immediately to discuss options.
-Students must meet all requirements AND have permission of the Program Director and/or Health Science Dean to register for a PPE course.
-Failure to meet these requirements will result in the inability to enroll in the PPE and will prevent successful completion the HIM program.
-Prior to the start of the Spring semester, students enrolled in the PPE course will be required to attend the mandatory online orientation.
+Students who do not have a clean background check should meet with the HIM Director as soon as possible.
+If the student's background status changes, the student must contact the HIM Director immediately to discuss options.
+Students must meet all requirements AND have permission from the HIM Program Director and/or Health Science Dean to register for a SEL course.
+Failure to meet these requirements will result in the inability to enroll in the SEL course and will prevent successful completion of the HIM program.
+Prior to the start of the Spring semester, students enrolled in the SEL course will be required to attend the mandatory online SEL orientation.

-PPEs are offered during the day Monday-Friday based on the availability of the healthcare organization.
+SELs are offered during the day and on 2 occasions early evening, Monday-Friday, based on the availability of the healthcare organization.
 Students must be present when the HIM department staff or other departments are available.
 Students may request a specific day, or facility, but due to healthcare facility availability the requests may or may not be honored.
 The days and dates scheduled are subject to change and spread over a minimum of 40 hours on site(s).
-There is an addition 50 hours of virtual activities.
-The PPE course will require students to travel at their own expense to various clinical sites.
-Students will need to make arrangements to take off work the day(s) when they are scheduled at the PPE sites.
-All out of state students will be required to assist the Program Director in securing PPE site(s) in their state.
-See PPE Handbook Packet for further detail.
+There is an additional 50 hours of virtual activities.
+The SEL course will require students to travel at their own expense to various clinical sites.
+Students will need to make arrangements to take off work on the day(s) when they are scheduled at the SEL sites.
+All out of state students will be required to assist the Program Director in securing SEL site(s) in their state.
+See SEL Handbook Packet for further detail.

-See Appendix C - PPE Handbook Packet for further guidelines on vaccinations policies and forms.
+S SEL Handbook Packet for further guidelines on vaccinations policies and forms.